 Malnutrition: Social Pharmacy Theory Notes 1st year PDF Book

-Malnutrition refers to deficiencies, excesses or imbalances in a person’s intake of energy and/or nutrients.
+Malnutrition refers to deficiencies, excesses, or imbalances in a person’s intake of energy and/or nutrients.
 The term malnutrition covers 2 broad groups of conditions.
-One is ‘undernutrition’—which includes stunting (low height for age), wasting (low weight for height), underweight (low weight for age) and micronutrient deficiencies or insufficiencies (a lack of important vitamins and minerals).
-The other is overweight, obesity and diet-related non-communicable diseases (such as heart disease, stroke, diabetes, and cancer).
+One is ‘undernutrition’—which includes stunting (low height for age), wasting (low weight for height), underweight (low weight for age), and micronutrient deficiencies or insufficiencies (a lack of important vitamins and minerals).
+The other is overweight, obesity, and diet-related non-communicable diseases (such as heart disease, stroke, diabetes, and cancer).

 Many families cannot afford or access enough nutritious foods like fresh fruit and vegetables, legumes, meat, and milk, while foods and drinks high in fat, sugar, and salt are cheaper and more readily available, leading to a rapid rise in the number of children and adults who are overweight and obese, in poor as well as rich countries.
-It is quite common to find undernutrition and overweight within the same community, household or even individual – it is possible to be both overweight and micronutrient deficient
+It is quite common to find undernutrition and overweight within the same community, household, or even individual – it is possible to be both overweight and micronutrient deficient

 Malnutrition affects people in every country.
 Around 1.9 billion adults worldwide are overweight, while 462 million are underweight.
 An estimated 41 million children under the age of 5 years are overweight or obese, while some 159 million are stunted and 50 million are wasted.
-Adding to this burden are the 528 million or 29% of women of reproductive age around the world affected by anaemia, for which approximately half would be amenable to iron supplementation.
+Adding to this burden are the 528 million or 29% of women of reproductive age around the world affected by anemia, for which approximately half would be amenable to iron supplementation.

 Various forms of malnutrition